YonathanTE/FreelanceQuery/README.md

-# 15. Impacts of Price Changes bounty
+# 15. Impacts of Price Changes bounty from Flipside Crypto

 ### Question(s):
 When do liquidity providers decide to pay the gas fees and take profits?
 What percentage (and how much) of profits usually get eaten up by gas fees?